curvedmark/promise-now/README.md

 console.log(1);
 ```

-In other words, you will not put synchronous code after asynchronous function calls, it doesn't make a difference if `.then()` is asynchronous or not.
+In other words, you will not put synchronous code after asynchronous function calls, then it doesn't make a difference if `.then()` is asynchronous or not.

 By default, promise-now use synchronous `.then()`.
 If you need the asynchronous version, simply patch promise-now (see `test/promise.js` on how it's done).